realworldocaml/book/en/concurrent-programming-with-async.md

 ((typ ocaml)(name async/search_with_timeout_no_leak.ml)(part 2))
 ```

-Now, if we run this with a suitably small timeout, we'll see that some
+Now, if we run this with a suitably small timeout, we'll see that one
-queries succeed and some fail, and the timeouts are reported as such.
+query succeeds and the other fails reporting a timeout.

 ```frag
 ((typ console)(name async/run_search_with_timeout_no_leak.out))